LEFT TURN SIGNALS

 because the indication changes diagonally.

 - This display could be used for reduced clearance locations, rather than version 20.
-But the 2009 MUTCD does not allow it.
+But the 2009 MUTCD does not

 - Care must be taken to prevent Second Yellow Trap.